Zelmoghazy/epoll-threadpool-webserver/ideas/notes.md

 epoll stands for event poll and is a Linux specific construct.
 It allows for a process to monitor multiple file descriptors and get notifications when I/O is possible on them.
 It allows for both edge-triggered as well as level-triggered notifications.

 By default, epoll provides level-triggered notifications.
 Every call to epoll_wait only returns the subset of file descriptors belonging to the interest list that are ready.

+---
+* By default, all file descriptors on Unix systems start out in "blocking mode".
+    * For instance, if you try to read from a TCP socket then the read call will block until the other side of the connection actually sends data.
+* Blocking is a problem for programs that does more than one task at the same time, since blocked processes are suspended.

+A file descriptor is put into "nonblocking mode" by adding O_NONBLOCK to the set of fcntl flags on the file descriptor:

+non blocking io on its own has a lot of drawbacks
+    - waste alot of cpu cycles attempting to read or write
+    * hard to manage for alot of ile descriptors

+I/O Multiplexing
+*  let the kernel know what events (typically read events and write events) are of interest on a set of file descriptors, and then they block until something of interest happens.
+- so you block in a single point in your application, whenever anyything happens you wake up handle it and continue waiting

+in the epoll system call.
+This system call has two modes: level-triggered polling, and edge-triggered polling.

+Suppose you tell the kernel you're interested in using epoll to monitor read events on some file descriptor.
+The kernel maintains a list of these interests for each file descriptor.
+When data comes in on the file descriptor the kernel traverses the interests list and wakes up each process that was blocked in epoll_wait with that file descriptor in the event list.

+What I outlined above happens regardless of what triggering mode epoll is in.
+The difference between level-triggered and edge-triggered polling is what happens in the kernel when you call epoll_wait.
+In level-triggered mode the kernel will traverse each file descriptor in the interest list to see if it already matches the interest condition.
+For instance, if you registered a read event on file descriptor 8, when calling epoll_wait the kernel will first check: does file descriptor 8 already have data ready for reading?
+If any of the file descriptors match the interest then epoll_wait can return without blocking.

+By contrast, in edge-triggered mode the kernel skips this check and immediately puts the process to sleep when it calls epoll_wait.
+This puts all of the responsibility on you, the programmer, to do the Right Thing and fully read and write all data for each file descriptor before waiting on this.

+This edge-triggered mode is what makes epoll an O(1) I/O multiplexer: the epoll_wait call will suspend immediately, and since a list is maintained for each file descriptor ahead of time, when new data comes in the kernel immediately knows what processes must be woken up in O(1) time.

+To use edge-triggered polling you must put the file descriptors into nonblocking mode.
+Then you must call read or write until they return EWOULDBLOCK every time.